oxygenxml/oxygen-publishing-template-samples/templates/multiple-topic-meta-in-body/README.md

 ## The custom CSS:

-The template uses a custom CSS to apply styling on the topic's title based on the available topic meta.
+The template uses a custom CSS to apply styling on the additional HTML content.

 ```css
 .audience-container {